oranb83/python-logging/README.md

 # Configurations
 You can pass your own logger by using python logging module.

-It's mandatory to invoke the `@logger.with_logger()` method.
+It's mandatory to invoke the `logger.with_logger()` method.
-Enabling your own logger is possible by invoking this method with your logger object at the beginning of the .py file, e.g. `@logger.with_logger( my_logger )`.
+Enabling your own logger is possible by invoking this method with your logger object at the beginning of the .py file, e.g. `logger.with_logger( my_logger )`.

 Unless you pass your own log, the default python logger is set with it's default formatting.